bbauska/W3Cx-1of5-CSS.0x/README.md

 <h4>Example 2: image text alternatives ("alt text")</h4>

-Text alternatives (\"alt text\") are a primary way of making visual information accessible, because they can be rendered through any sensory modality (for example, visual, auditory or tactile) to match the needs of the user.
+Text alternatives (&ldquo;alt text&rdquo;) are a primary way of making visual information accessible, because they can be rendered through any sensory modality (for example, visual, auditory or tactile) to match the needs of the user.
 Providing text alternatives allows the information to be rendered in a variety of ways by a variety of user agents.
 For example, a person who cannot see a picture can have the text alternative read aloud using synthesized speech.

 <b>*Check #2*: Every image has alt with appropriate alternative text.</b>